saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/REUSABLE_COMPONENTS.md

 ### Cross-Project Usage

-All components in `KChief.Platform.Core` are designed to be reusable across projects:
+All components in `HMI.Platform.Core` are designed to be reusable across projects:

 - **Validation Framework**: Use in any project requiring validation
 - **Extension Methods**: Available throughout the solution